tnichols217/notes/CSDS 391/Textbook/5 - Constraint Satisfaction Problems.md

 ### Arc Consistency

-A variable is arc-consistent is all **binary constraints** are satisfied upon each value in its domain A graph is arc-consistent if all of its variables are
+A variable is arc-consistent is all **binary constraints** can be satisfied upon each value in its domain A graph is arc-consistent if all of its variables are

 - Relatively easy to solve